-The Council has already considered and approved a Statement of the Accounts for the year ended 31 March 2022.
-(Minute 30.2 June 2022 refers) This information is included in the Annual Return which summarises the financial results of the Council.
-The Audit Manager for Audit Wales has now concluded his Audit of the Council's Accounts for the year ended 31 March 2022 and has confirmed an unqualified opinion.
-(Minute 125.2 January 2023 refers) and the Annual Return has been published on the Council's Website. www.actoncommunitycouncil.gov.uk
+The Council considered and approved a Statement of the Accounts for the year ended 31 March 2024 in June 2024 (Minute 21.1 refers) This information was included in the Annual Return which summarises the financial results of the Council.
+The Audit Manager for Audit Wales concluded his triennial Audit of the Council's Accounts for the year ended 31 March 2024 and has confirmed an unqualified opinion albeit with some advice for future years.